iatanasov77/my-web-projects/README.md

 1. SSH login to the vagrant machine
 2. Run `composer install` from the /vagrant directory
+3. Set a database.
+If you have one copy it to the right place - By default 'storage/app.db'. if not use the distributed database found at project root 'app.db.dist' .
-3. Open the web interface in a browser: http://myprojects.lh
+4. Open the web interface in a browser: http://myprojects.lh